 Our team will arrange transport for you to Bali airport or other destinations on the island.

 Please complete this payment to secure your place on the 2020 Bali Hope Ultra Team.
-The deposit is non-refundable but can be transferred to another Bali Hope event.
+The deposit is refundable if your application is not accepted.

 Receive more details:

 Bali Hope runners are welcome to bring a partner, friend or family member to join us on our 7 day experience and be part of the Bali Hope Ultra support crew.
 This is a huge part of the shared experience and a powerful experience in of itself, and one we have a waiting list for.

 What’s provided for each Bali Hope team member:

 Membership of one of the most positive, inspirational and supportive communities possible

 4* & 5* accommodation, transfers, transport & full board for the duration of the week